What an exciting second day of camp we had!

 After learning talking about what we learned yesterday and going over the rules again, campers went off into individual groups.
 On their own they spent some time playing games, making observations around the garden, and journaling.

-During Ecology, AJ had our campers running around playing a game of blob tag.
+During Ecology, AJ had our campers by the pond as they talked about life cycles.
 They discussed predators who exist in the wild do nothing but consume, consume, consume until there's nothing left!
 After that we learned about the food web.
 We took some time learning about how energy flows up the food web, but also how it flows back down.

-During Art, Spencer had our campers back up in Coyote Landing.
-As a new field we're still clearing out and setting up, Spencer had the brilliant idea of having our campers paint rocks that will be left in Coyote Landing around a patch of wildflowers.
-On the rocks Spencer had the campers paint animals and what they eat from their environment.
+During Art, Ingrid had our campers back up in Coyote Landing.
+As a new field we're still clearing out and setting up, Ingrid had the brilliant idea of having our campers paint rocks that will be left in Coyote Landing around a patch of wildflowers.
+On the rocks Ingrid had the campers paint animals and what they eat from their environment.
 We have a whole zoo out there!

 Questions For My Camper: